 The place is abundant with eateries, which range from reasonably priced to expensive, and some have outdoor decks, where you can dine alfresco under the stars whilst soaking up the magical atmosphere.

 Sample Food at Nishiki Market

 Nishiki Market dates back several centuries, and you’ll find some stalls are still owned by the same families generations later!

 This five-block long shopping emporium in central Kyoto boasts over 100 stalls and restaurants.

-It’s known by locals as the kitchen of Kyoto as vendors sell a multitude of tasty Japanese specialities and seasonal produce.
+It’s known by locals as the kitchen of Kyoto as vendors sell a multitude of tasty Japanese specialties and seasonal produce.

-If you are browsing, be sure to sample the soy milk donuts which are light, soft and crispy and for savoury lovers, try uba with mushrooms and greens steeped in soy and mirin sauce.
+If you are browsing, be sure to sample the soy milk donuts, which are light, soft, and crispy, and for savory lovers, try uba with mushrooms and greens steeped in soy and mirin sauce.

 Walk Along Philosopher’s Path

-The pathway begins near Ginkaku-Ji and concludes in the Nanzenji neighbourhood close to the Museum of Kyoto.
+The pathway begins near Ginkaku-Ji and concludes in the Nanzenji neighborhood, close to the Museum of Kyoto.

 Photograph Cherry Blossoms at Maruyama Park